Skip to main content

 Accent

 Detects the speaker’s accent or regional dialect using BCP-47 locale codes.
-Returns a single label with the highest confidence, plus additional candidates ranked below.
+Returns an array of labels sorted by descending confidence.

 LabelRegion